TomHuynhSG/personal-workout-tracker/README.md

     - **Exercise-Specific Progress:** A filterable line chart to track your volume progression for any individual exercise.
 - **Customization & Usability:**
     - **Dark Mode:** A sleek dark theme that can be toggled on/off and is saved to your browser's preferences.
-    - **Touch-Friendly Interface:** All buttons, inputs, and interactive elements are sized for easy use on mobile and tablet devices.
+    - **Touch-Friendly & Responsive:** The entire application, including the complex workout table, is fully responsive and transforms into a user-friendly card layout on mobile devices.
 - **Add New Exercises:** Easily expand your exercise library on the fly.
 - **Data Portability:** Backup your entire workout history to a JSON file and restore it at any time.
 - **PWA Ready:** Installable on your home screen for a full-screen, app-like experience on mobile devices.
+- **Full Exercise Management:** A dedicated page to perform CRUD operations on all exercises and customize the default workout routine.

 ## 📸 Screenshots